Arunscape/about_me/README.txt

 This website is a work in progress.

-Credits: website based off of template, licenced under creative commons html5up.net
+Credits: website based off of template, licensed under creative commons html5up.net